WesleyyC/Image-Editor/README.md

 ImageEditor
 ===========

-This is an command line image editor written in Java still in progress.
+This is a command line image editor written in Java still in progress.

 Feature to be added:
 - Change color tone of the image.